NAlexH2/516soundmusic/notebook.md

     only because it is 2x what the frequency is supposed to be

 - (2:30pm) Regarding the dominant frequency...
   - For example, a high E note on a guitar (or any instrument, I suppose) is registered at 329 Hz.
   - I tuned my guitar using another app to verify it was tuned correctly.
-  - However, the dominant freq according to the python script is ~658 Hz, which obviosuly isn't correct.
+  - However, the dominant freq according to the python script is ~658 Hz, which obviously isn't correct.
   - I suspect there's just a simple math error somewhere.
   - I do want to finish this step of the project today though.
 If the math error just requires me to divide by 2, I will.
 I want to finish this step so I can get started on the (seemingly) more direct and easier automatic detection.

 - Did I find the math error?